AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/add-card-from-list-to-board.md

 1. Click [!UICONTROL **More**] > [!UICONTROL **Add to Boards**].
 1. In the [!UICONTROL Add To] dialog box, select the board to add the items to.

-   Only standalone boards are available, not boards that are part of workstreams.
+   Only standalone boards are available with this option, not boards that are part of workstreams.

 1. Click [!UICONTROL **Add**].